+(971) 4 566 4998

 Stay connected:

-SUPPLIER OF HIGH QUALITY SODIUM CARBONATE (SODA ASH) LIGHT AND DENSE FROM DUBAI UAE
+SUPPLIER OF SODIUM CARBONATE (SODA ASH) LIGHT AND DENSE FOR GLASS MANUFACTURING AND COSMETIC INDUSTRIES FROM DUBAI-UAE & TURKEY

 WHAT IS SODA ASH?